Going Deeper into Recognizing Actions in Dark Environments: A Comprehensive Benchmark Study: Introduction of UG 2 + Challenge Track 2

 \subsection{Fully Supervised Action Recognition in the Dark}

 To equip AR models the ability to cope with dark environments for applications such as night surveillance, the most intuitive method would be no other than training action models in a fully supervised manner with videos shot in the dark, which motivates the construction of Sub-Challenge 1.
 The first component of ARID-\textit{plus} serves as the dataset of Sub-Challenge 1 of UG2-2 (UG2-2.1), where participants are given the annotated dark videos for fully supervised action recognition.
 A total of 1,937 real-world dark video clips capturing actions by volunteers are adopted as the training and/or validation sets, with the recommended train/validation split provided to participants.
 The video clips contain six categories of actions, i.e., run, sit, stand, turn, walk, and wave.
 For testing, a hold-out set with 1,289 real-world dark video clips are provided, collected with similar methods as the training/validation video clips, with the same classes.
-In total, there are a minimum of 456 clips for each action.
+In total, there are a minimum of 456 clips for each action. {

 A detailed distribution of train(validation)/test video clips is shown in Fig. \ref{figure:3-1-distribution_mean_std}(b).
+It is noted that the current dataset is non-uniform as depicted in Fig. \ref{figure:3-1-distribution_mean_std}(b), especially in terms of the number of training and validation videos.
+This is thanks to the varied difficulty in collecting the different categories of actions, which may cause additional biases during training. }

 During training, participants can optionally use pre-trained models (e.g., models pretrained on ImageNet \citep{deng2009imagenet} or Kinetics), and/or external data, including self-synthesized or self-collected data.
 If any pre-trained model or external data is used, participants must state explicitly in their submissions.
 The participants are ranked by the top-1 accuracy of the hold-out test set, while all the solutions of candidate winners are tested for their reproducibility.

 The video clips adopted for training and testing in UG2-2.1 include that in the original ARID dataset, as well as new video clips.
 Several changes are adopted during the collection of the new video clips.
 Firstly, the new video clips are shot in a number of new scenes, whose visibility is even lower.
 This is justified statistically by lower RGB mean values and standard deviation (std) values as depicted in Fig. \ref{figure:3-1-distribution_mean_std}(a).
 Secondly, videos collected in the original ARID dataset follow a $4:3$ aspect ratio, which matches standard 320p or 480p videos.
 Meanwhile, the currently more common High-Definition (HD) videos would have a $16:9$ aspect ratio, with larger view angles.
 Following the aspect ratio of HD videos, the new video clips are fixed to a resolution of $426\times240$.
 We have also extended the length of each video clip, from an average 2.3 seconds per clip for clips in the original ARID to an average of 4 seconds per clip for the new video clips.
 Sampled frames from the train/validation set and the hold-out test set are displayed in Fig. \ref{figure:3-2-samples}(a) and Fig. \ref{figure:3-2-samples}(b).